Dingpx/dingpx.github.io/_pages/about.md

 <!-- Always open to research interns, cooperation and review opportunities.
 Feel free to reach out to me if you are interested.
 My email address is `huangsiteng [at] westlake.edu.cn`.
 {: .notice--info} -->

-**Hiring**: We are looking for **postdoctors, research assistants and visiting students for MiLAB in Westlake University** (currently only for Chinese).
+**Hiring**: We are looking for **postdoctors, research assistants and visiting students for MiLAB in Westlake University**.
 More information about requirements can be found [here](https://milab.westlake.edu.cn/contact.html), and if you are still in school, being a visiting student is also welcome.
 Please send email to `mi_lab[AT]westlake.edu.cn` with your CV if you are interested.
 Specially, if you are interested in my research direction and would like to be my collaborator after coming, please specify in the email and also send a copy to me.
 {: .notice--info}

 <h2 id='publications'>Publications</h2>